kschuler/ling001/index.md

 ### Evaluation
 - **Exams (90%)** - There are four [exams](#exams) worth 150 points each, but the lowest exam score is dropped.
-- **Language journal (10%)** - Each student is required to keep a [language journal](#language-journal) with a minimum of four entries and at least 800 words, worth 50 points.
+- **Language journal (10%)** - Each student is required to keep a [language journal](#resources/language-journal-assignment) with a minimum of four entries and at least 800 words, worth 50 points.

 ### Extra Credit
 -  **Research bonus:** Earn 5 bonus points for each hour of research participation via SONA and/or 5 bonus points for attending a language-related talk or event on campus (limit 15 total points per semester).
-You must also write about these experiences as entries in your language journal.
 - **Reading bonus:** Earn 10 bonus points by being a member of the recitation section with the most engagement on perusall.

 ## Schedule